 Your Mainboard, of course, has to support NVME SSDs and have an M.2 Slot available.
 But almost all modern Mainboards nowadays have at least one of these.
 Highly recommended!

 We talked about CPU Cooling a bit already.
-The CPU is not the only Part that needs cooling in a Computer.
+The CPU is not the only PC Component that needs cooling in a Computer.

 The GPU of course also needs cooling, but every discrete GPU that you can buy already comes with an attached Cooler on top of it, so we don’t have to worry about extra cooling for the GPU.

-Now, as the PC Case is usually closed and the Components inside the Case need preferably cool(ish) Air to be able to be Cooled, there should be a way to blow (usually) colder air from outside of the pc-case into the pc case.
+Now, as the PC Case is usually closed and the PC Components inside the Case need preferably cool(ish) Air to be able to be cooled, there should be a way to blow (usually) colder air from outside of the PC’s case into the Case.

 This is done by attaching Case Fans to the inside of the case.
-These usually pull in cool air at the front of your PC and blow out the hot Air in the back of the PC.
+These then pull in cool air at the front of your PC and blow out the hot Air at the back of the PC.

-This way the inside of the PC-Case ideally stays nice and cool.
+This way the inside of the PC-Case and all of your PC Components ideally stay nice and cool.

 So do you need to get extra Case Fans?